 Length of service credit shall be subject to the following conditions:

-There must be evidence to establish that the employee was employed by another public sector employer or by a private sector employer in a position directly related to the employee’s current State position within four (4) years of the date the State hired the employee; current bargaining unit employees may request consideration for previous employment as described in this paragraph;
+There must be evidence to establish that the employee was employed by another public sector employer, tribal government, or by a private sector employer in a position directly related to the employee’s current State position within four (4) years of the date the State hired the employee; current bargaining unit employees may request consideration for previous employment as described in this paragraph;

 The employee must have been in a vacation eligible position with the previous employer;

-The employee must provide the necessary documentation demonstrating his/her previous vacation eligibility status;
+The employee must provide the necessary documentation demonstrating their previous vacation eligibility status;